-That’s because this customer retention heavy-hitter provides a custom, branded, print-buying experience for your corporate customers, creating a super-highway between their print buyers and your print website.
+This customer retention heavy-hitter provides your print buyers with a custom, branded, print-buying experience, creating a super-highway between your print website and your print buyers’ website.

-All of those benefits listed above remain “pie in the sky” if you can’t get your print buyers on board and using Private Label Websites.
+However, the benefits of Private Label Websites will remain “pie in the sky” if you’re unable to get your print buyers on board and using them.

 Whatever your aversion to sales may be, it’s not as scary as you think.

-Set the table for your print buyers by introducing them to the idea of a Private Label Website.
-Start building and sending content around ideas such as:
+Introduce your print buyers to the idea of a Private Label Website by beginning to build and send content around ideas such as:

 You’ll be surprised at the momentum this will bring and how much more open your print buyers will be when you do reach out directly.

 Once you’ve begun to warm the lead, it’s time to make it personal.